 Also, look for rental vehicle coupons or discount codes on sites like RetailMeNot and Groupon.

 Memberships and frequent flyer airline rewards programs can provide a lower rate.
 Costco has traditionally provided its members’ access to some of the most affordable rental car rates.
-Options may be more limited today, so make sure to check rental car prices and availability as far in advance as possible.
+Options may be more limited today, so check rental car prices and availability as far in advance as possible.

 Other great sources of membership discounts include AAA membership, AARP, BJs, and Sam’s Club.
-Frequent flyer airline programs including Delta Skymiles, United MileagePlus, American AAdvantage, JetBlue TrueBlue, and Southwest offer discounts with select rental car companies as well.
+Frequent flyer airline programs, including Delta SkyMiles, United MileagePlus, American AAdvantage, JetBlue TrueBlue, and Southwest, also offer discounts with select rental car companies.

 Select travel credit cards like Mastercard also offer opportunities to use reward points or miles to pay for part or all of your car rental, plus additional perks like discounts and free upgrades.

-If rental cars are too costly or they’re sold out, take a look at available car-sharing programs like Turo.
+If rental cars are too costly or sold out, look at available car-sharing programs like Turo.
 Turo functions similarly to Airbnb, allowing travelers to rent cars directly from private hosts.

-Turo operates in a wide variety of locations and provides 24/7 customer support, contactless check-in options, flexible cancellation terms, and rental car insurance protection plans.
+Turo operates in various locations and provides 24/7 customer support, contactless check-in options, flexible cancellation terms, and rental car insurance protection plans.

-If you only need a car for a few hours or days, take a look at Zipcar.
-Zipcar’s membership car-sharing service offers bookings by the hour or day in over 35 states as well as Canada and the United Kingdom.
+If you only need a car for a few hours or days, look at Zipcar.
+Zipcar’s membership car-sharing service offers bookings by the hour or day in over 35 states, Canada, and the United Kingdom.

 Additional car-sharing services include Enterprise CarShare and Getaround.
-If renting a privately-owned RV or camper is feasible for your trip, check out sites like RVshare and Outdoorsy to see what’s available.
+If renting a privately owned RV or camper is feasible, check out sites like RVshare and Outdoorsy to see what’s available.

 Given the current rental car shortage and often excessive rates, consider whether you really need to rent a car for your trip.

-Check out taxis, Uber and Lyft, hotel shuttles, and possibly using local tour companies for memorable experiences in your vacation destination.
+Check out taxis, Uber and Lyft, and hotel shuttles, and possibly use local tour companies for memorable experiences in your vacation destination.

 Some Toyota and Subaru car dealerships also rent cars in select locations.
-Truck rentals through U-haul, Home Depot, and Lowe’s are additional options.
+Additional options include truck rentals through U-haul, Home Depot, and Lowe’s.

 By Nancy Schretter